meetnow/ADCountryPicker/README.md

 /// The font of the country name list picker.font = UIFont(name: "Helvetica Neue", size: 15)

-/// The height of the flags shown.
-Default to 40px picker.flagHeight = 40

 /// Flag to indicate if the navigation bar should be hidden when search becomes active.
 Defaults to true picker.hidesNavigationBarWhenPresentingSearch = true